 Stacie Carolyn Golin, PhD, Vice President

 Yvonne Hilsky holds a Bachelors of Arts degree from Rutgers University, Douglass College and a Masters of Science degree in Humanities from Ramapo College.
 Her career with the pharmaceutical industry spans almost twenty years, with a primary focus in prescription Managed Markets and Contract Negotiation.
-She has worked for diverse companies such as Astra Merck, Medco Health, and Eisai Pharmaceuticals and has spent the last ten years with Sanofi Aventis and Sanofi Pasteur.
-While with Sanofi, Yvonne has received many awards and recognitions including Extra Mile, STAR, Marketing Excellence, and most recently, nomination to the Sanofi Talent Executive (STEP) and Emerging Leaders programs.
+She has worked for diverse companies such as Astra Merck, Medco Health, and Eisai Pharmaceuticals, and Sanofi Aventis/Pasteur.
+She is currently the Director of Contracting and Pricing for Seqirus, the second largest influenza vaccine company in the world.

 Yvonne’s love of teaching and desire to see more school choice options in Monroe County brought her to Summit School of the Poconos as a founding member.
 As a Board Member, she offers her expertise in the areas of business, strategic planning, pricing, and management.